wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-9-10 - Fixed up duplicated and end-of-job-sequence (output) submodules.
+  Host name is now used in addition to MPI rank when reporting results.
 * 2014-6-13 - Finalized checkpoint code for initial release.
 A slew of new tests.
 * 2014-4-24 - Fixed up shared_ptr serialization.
 Fixed synchronization issue